dfranx/SFMLight/README.md

 make
 ```

-If you get error message which says that SFML/Thor was not found on your computer you
+If you get error message which says that SFML was not found on your computer you
-need to specify SFML_ROOT/THOR_ROOT variable in your cmake command:
+need to specify SFML_ROOT variable in your cmake command:
 ```
-cmake -DSFML_ROOT=path/to/your/sfml -DTHOR_ROOT=path/to/your/thor .
+cmake -DSFML_ROOT=path/to/your/sfml .
 ```

 ## Usage